 10. Segment BEC and phishing simulation

-To learn more about BEC and how you can keep your organization cyber secure, take advantage of these free cyber security awareness resources:
+To learn more about BEC and how you can keep your organization cyber secure, take advantage of our free cyber security awareness resources: